prediction code with stateless model

 Warning

-Comparing torch model’s numerical outputs with the converted Core ML stateful model outputs to verify numerical match has to be done carefully, as running it more than once changes the value of the state and hence the outputs accordingly.
+Comparing the torch model’s numerical outputs with the converted Core ML stateful model outputs to verify numerical match has to be done carefully, as running it more than once changes the value of the state and the outputs accordingly.

 Note